humdrum-tools/humdrum-documentation/tool/ydelta/index.md

 the differences between the lowest value and the remaining numeric values in the other spines.
 For example, the first input record contains the ` **semits` values -7, 0, and 9.
-The lowest of these values is -7
-\-- which is placed in square brackets.
+The lowest of these values is -7 &mdash; which is placed in square brackets.
 The next lowest value (0) is 7 units above the lowest value, whereas the value 9 is 16 units above the lowest value.
 These other values are sorted and printed in ascending order in the output token.
 Notice that the output is typically in the